mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-11-05-spring-boot-create-sitemap-xml.md

 author: "mehmetozanguven"
 ---

-Let's quickly learn how to create sitemap.xml endpoint for your spring boot project.
+Let's quickly learn how to generate sitemap.xml endpoint for your spring boot project.
+We will create a sitemap controller to handle sitemap.xml requests.

 > A _sitemap_ is a way of organizing a website, identifying the URLs and the data under each section.